IgorMazhitov/SW_Test_Task/README.md

 #### LogIn/LogOut

 Firstly - create user or admin by switching to SingUp on the auth page and You will automatically login to created account.
-I didn't make refresh token cos it was not in requirements and I implemented another features so basically - DO NOT REFRESH PAGE IF YOU DO NOT WANT TO LOG OUT, otherwise - IF YOU WANT TO LOGOUT - REFRESH PAGE
+Now there is a JWT refresh implemented, so You can reload, refersh the page and still will be logged in IF YOU WANT TO LOG OUT - CLICK LOG OUT BUTTON

 #### Roles